digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/data-sources/minio.md

 # MinIO

-ToolJet can connect to minio and perform various operation on them.
+JumpStart can connect to minio and perform various operation on them.

 ## Supported operations